bristolcrypto/mpise/README.md

 ## Implementations

-We plan to develop below 8 implementations of X25519 and optimal Ate pairing over BLS12-381 as the case studies:
+X25519 and optimal Ate pairing over BLS12-381 are two case studies considered in this repo., and we plan to develop eight associated implementations shown as below.

   |  Algorithm         |  Radix   |  Type            |  Software                                           |  Hardware  |
   | :----------------: | :------: | :--------------: | :-------------------------------------------------: | :--------: |